 While I was looking for a good surgeon I changed my diet, started doing yoga and meditation and resolved all issues I had with my mother.
 As it happened it was the beginning of a new year, so I decided that 2017 was all about healing and then 2018 about having a baby.

-After lots of researching I found Dr Mike East at the Oxford Women’s health clinic in Christchurch and after a couple issues with my insurance, which were luckily resolved in the end, my surgery was scheduled for the 24th May 2017.
+After lots of researching I found a doctor who specialised in this and after a couple issues with my insurance, which were luckily resolved in the end, my surgery was scheduled for the 24th May 2017.

 It all went well, but he found quite an extensive amount of endometriosis and also adenomyosis, that has grown into my bladder.
 He had to remove parts of my bladder and I ended up having a catheter for one week.
 I recovered very well and we were given the all clear to start TTC again.

 But we still weren’t able to conceive, so in August my doctor decided to take some bloodtests to see when and if I ovulate.
 The results confirmed, that I didn’t ovulate at all.
 As a next step I got prescribed Letrozole to stimulate and strengthen my ovulation and to control this I had to do bloodtest on several days of my cycle to see when best to try and when and if I ovulate.
 In September we did as we were told and after we had the confirmed ovulation I went to take another test to check my hormones during the luteal phase.
 The results were not good and the nurse told me that there is no option of a viable pregnancy this cycle.

 So on we went to plan for the next cycle for November.
 As we had a trip to Japan planed in October we decided to take a break for this month, but I had all my paperwork ready to start again once we were back.